 It’s necessary for everyone regardless of how many times they have dived to follow the diving protocols in order to ensure safety.
 And among diving protocols, you must efficiently use your common sense like what to do if you ran out of gas or to check the gas before diving.
 Also, taking an extra torch with you while diving can be a good example of common sense because if one stopped working deep down in the water, you can’t come up to take another one.

-We had tried our level best to put in all the sufficient information necessary to be known regarding dark water diving.
+We had tried our level best to put in all the sufficient information necessary to be known regarding blackwater diving.
 If you still have any queries or feel like we had missed anything important, do let us know, we would love to hear you.